mmacy/openai-python/README.md

 ### Managing HTTP resources

-By default the library closes underlying HTTP connections whenever the client is [garbage collected](https://docs.python.org/3/reference/datamodel.html#object.__del__).
+By default, the library closes underlying HTTP connections whenever the client is [garbage collected](https://docs.python.org/3/reference/datamodel.html#object.__del__).
 You can manually close the client using the `.close()` method if desired, or with a context manager that closes when exiting.

 ## Microsoft Azure OpenAI

 To use this library with [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview), use the `AzureOpenAI` class instead of the `OpenAI` class.

-> [!IMPORTANT]
+!!! important

-> The Azure API shape differs from the core API shape which means that the static types for responses / params
-> won't always be correct.
+    The API surface of the Azure API differs from that of the core API.
+The static types for responses / params won't always be correct.

 ```py
 from openai import AzureOpenAI